magpayonathan/Predicting-Dengue-Cases-Using-XGBoost-and-Prophet/README.md

 Likewise, for Setup 2, the forecasting models can be accessed through [`SETUP 2.py`](SETUP%202.py).
 Its corresponding files are [`weather2023.csv`](weather2023.csv), which contains the actual weather data of 2023.
 Additionally, it also has [`dengue2023.csv`](dengue2023.csv), which contains the historical data and weather data from 2015 to 2022.
 The results are then evaluated using [`2023_cases.csv`](2023_cases.csv) to test the accuracy of the model.

 The Setup 3 models can be accessed through [`SETUP 3.py`](SETUP%203.py).
 It also uses [`dengue2023.csv`](dengue2023.csv) and [`2023_cases.csv`](2023_cases.csv).

+Corresponding plots are also located in each Python file.